joosy/guides/guides/blog/forms.md

 * If `error` callback was not defined but we got error, try to highlight invalidations
 * During form upload call `progress` callback periodically and pass in the upload progress

-So the default basic look of `attach` call is:
+So the default basic look of `attach` call is: (TODO: Please clarify this paragraph)

 {% assign gist_file = 'Basic attach.coffee' %}
 {% include gist.html %}

-This call will not modify (or set) the method (POST, PUT etc) of form.
-And will only affect its action if it was explicitly passed as an `action` parameter.
-So if you have no resource for the form you still can "activate" it and unleash the power of success/error/progress callbacks.
+This call (TODO: what 'call'?) will not modify (or set) the method (POST, PUT etc) of the form, it will only affect its action if it was explicitly passed as an `action` parameter.
+So if you have no resource for the form you still can "activate" it and unleash the power of success/error/progress callbacks.(TODO: Why?)

 While success and progress events are very straightforward, the `error` hook plays an important role of validation.
-If this was not specified Joosy will fallback to default invalidation proccess (which is described below).
-And more, even if it was specified and did return `true` explicitly, Joosy will still run it's invalidation proccess.
+If this was not specified Joosy will fallback to default validation proccess (which is described below).
+And more, even if it was specified and did return `true` explicitly, Joosy will still run it's validation proccess.
 This is supposed to ease your form validation handling dramatically.

-For the basic form (no resource) invalidation convention is something really easy. `{field: 'error message'}` – this response will make Joosy seek for `input name=field` and mark it as invalid.
+For the basic form (no resource) validation convention is something really easy. `{field: 'error message'}` – this response will make Joosy seek for `input name=field` and mark it as invalid.
 It matches Rails conventions perfectly.

 ## Resources